joseph-tharayil/csd_paper/README.md

 ## Reproducing Figures 2-4

 **Note that you can skip many of the steps described in this section by downloading the postprocessed LFP data from [our Zeonodo repository](https://zenodo.org/records/14998743).
-Once that data is downloaded, you can skip directly to Step 4 in "Reproducing Figrue 2" and to Step 7 in "Reproducing Figures 3 and 4".**
+Once that data is downloaded, you can skip directly to Step 3 in "Reproducing Figure 3" and to Step 7 in "Reproducing Figure 4".**

 In order to create electrode files to calculate the LFP signals from neural simulations, the positions of the neural segments in the model must be calculated:
 - In the folder `electrodes`, run `launch.sh` to generate a 1-timestep compartment report (i.e., an h5 file that lists each of the neural segments in the model.
 - In the same folder, run `GetPositions.sh` to interpolate the 3D positions of each of these neural segments

-### Reproducing Figure 2
+### Reproducing Figures 2-3

 1. Generate electrode arrays with 20 $\mu m$ spacing, to calculate LFP and $o_DCSD$
    * a.
 In the folder `electrodes`, run `WriteCSV_HighRes.sh` to generate the csv file that defines the electrode array.
    * b.
 Run `InitializeArray_HighRes.sh` to initialize the h5 file read by Neurodamus
    * c.
 Run `PopulateArray_HighRes.sh` to populate the h5 file created in the previous step.

+#### Reproducing Figure 2

+1. Run the Python script `makeDerivatives.py`.
+This script generates a weights file that lists the contributions to the CSD from a unit current at each neural segment, by taking the negative second derivative of the coefficients calculated in the previous step.
+2. Run the Jupyter notebook `derivativeHistograms.py` to generate Figure 2.

+#### Reproducing Figure 3

-2. Then launch the simulations in the folder `highRes` by running the script `launch.sh` in each of the subfolders.
+1. Launch the simulations in the folder `highRes` by running the script `launch.sh` in each of the subfolders.
 LFP and $o_DCSD$ signal contributions from each cell in the simulation will be calculated.

-3. Next, sum the LFP and $o_DCSD$ signals over cells by running the script `Geteeg.sh` in the `highRes` folder.
+2. Next, sum the LFP and $o_DCSD$ signals over cells by running the script `Geteeg.sh` in the `highRes` folder.

-4. Finally, run the notebook `csdCorrelations.ipynb` to generate Figure 2.
+3. Finally, run the notebook `csdCorrelations.ipynb` to generate Figure 3.

-### Reproducing Figures 3 and 4
+#### Reproducing Figure 4

 1. Generate electrode arrays with 20 $\mu m$ spacing to calculate $o_DCSD$ with various radii $\rho$
 - In the folder `electrodes`, run `WriteCSV_Radii.sh` to generate the csv file that defines the electrode array.